String Quintet No. 4 (Mozart): Movements

 The first movement is in sonata form with both the first and second themes beginning in G minor.
 The movement does not resolve to the major key in the recapitulation, and it has a minor-key ending.

-The minuet, placed second, is a minuet in name only, as the turbulent G minor theme and heavy third-beat chords make this movement very undance-like.
-The central trio, by contrast, is in a bright G major; unusually it is written in a 3-bar rhythm, which it picks up from the final bars of the menuetto.
+The minuet, placed second, is a minuet in name only, as the turbulent G minor theme and heavy third-beat chords make this movement unlike a dance.
+The heavy third-beat chords are diminished seventh chords.
+Two are heard in the first section, but three are heard in the second section, with all twelve notes of the chromatic scale present in the chords just before the trio.
+The central trio, by contrast, is in a bright G major; unusually it is written in a 3-bar rhythm, which it picks up from the final bars of the minuet.
+As is typical of Classical-era minuets, the main section is repeated following the trio, ending the movement in G minor.